a2stuff/a2d/res/notes/testplan.md

 * Select a non-folder in the list box.
 Verify that the Open button is dimmed.
 * Navigate to the root directory of a disk.
 Verify that the Close button is not dimmed.
 * Open a folder.
 Verify that the Close button is not dimmed, that there is no selection, and that Open is dimmed.
 Hit Close until at the root.
 Verify that Close is dimmed.
-* Click Drives.
+* Click the Drives button.
 Verify that the Close button is dimmed.
-* Click Drives.
+* Click the Drives button.
 Verify that the OK button is dimmed.
 Click a volume name and click Open.
 Verify that the OK button is no longer dimmed.
 * Verify that dimmed buttons don't respond to clicks.
 * Verify that dimmed buttons don't respond to keyboard shortcuts (Return for OK, Control+O for Open, Control+C for Close).

+For DeskTop's File > Copy To... file picker:
+* Open a volume or folder.
+Clear selection.
+Verify that the OK button is not dimmed.
+* Click the Drives button.
+Verify that the OK button is dimmed.
+* Click the Drives button.
+Select a volume icon.
+Verify that the OK button is dimmed.

 For DeskTop's Shortcut > Edit a Shortcut... file picker:
 * Create a shortcut not on the startup volume.
 Edit the shortcut.
 Verify that the file picker shows the shortcut target volume and file selected.
 * Create a shortcut on a removable volume.
 Eject the volume.
 Edit the shortcut.
 Verify that the file picker initializes to the drives list, and does not crash or show corrupted results.
+* Clear selection.
+Verify that the OK button is dimmed.
+* Click the Drives button.
+Select a volume.
+Verify that the OK button is not dimmed.

 For Shortcuts's File > Run a Program... file picker:
 * Navigate to an empty volume and don't select anything.
 Click OK.
 Verify that an alert is shown.
 * Move the mouse cursor over a folder in the list, and click to select it.
 Move the mouse cursor away from the click location but over the same item.
 Double-click.
 Verify that the folder opens with only the two clicks.
 * Move the mouse cursor over a folder in the list that is not selected.
 Double-click.
 Verify that the folder opens with only the two clicks.
+* Clear selection.
+Verify that the OK button is dimmed.
+* Click the Drives button.
+Select a volume.
+Verify that the OK button is dimmed.

 # Text Input Fields